matkatmusic/PFMCPP_Project1/README.md

 Detailed instructions for each step will be given further down.

 1) Fork all 9 projects into your Github account
+2) Install the `PFMCPP Helper app` into your Github account
 2) Make 9 Replit's, one for each github repository
 3) Send me a DM in Slack with your github links and Replit links
 4) **Wait for me to add the assignments** to each project